-This program offered by College of Arts & Sciences/Religious Studies Department
+This program is offered by the College of Arts & Sciences/Religious Studies Department.

 A religious studies major exploring issues involving religion and global society, such as the conflict between traditional and liberal values; conflict creation and resolution; human rights; and the influence of science, new technology, and new forms of communication.

 Upon completion of this program, students will have:

 - Examined the ambiguous influences and dynamics giving rise to globalization, both contemporary and historical, and the roles religion continues to play in those dynamics.